maha-alarifi/AIigatou_AI/README.md

 We choose to train CycleGAN model becuse of several reasons.
 One of the reasons is that we got inspired by the art of [Helena Sarin](https://twitter.com/glagolista) and her method.
 She used her own dataset to traine a cycleGAN model to make a beatiful art pieces of flowers.
 We were initially aiming to traine a GAN model but the intresing archetucture of CycleGAN make it need for less data to train on which is perfect in our case since our dataset is originals of our artsit.

 ### Training
 After training our CycleGAN for 50 EPOCHS, we got excited to reach the best results possible.
-So we tried to run it again and again untill we reached the point where the images dose not make sense anymore. each 25 EPOCHS takes almost 1 hour.
+So we tried to run it again and again untill we reached the point where the images dose not make sense anymore.
 But don't worry, we were saving our checkpoints.
-The total training time with good results was around 25 hour.
+Each 25 EPOCHS takes almost 1 hour, so total training time with good results was around 25 hour.
 | Searching | For the Training | Sweet Spot |
 | ------------- | ------------- | ------------- |
 | 100 EPOCHS | 200 EPOCHS | 300 EPOCHS  |